 Although local councils pay towards the cost of care in some cases, those with assets that are worth over £23,500 are awarded no financial help towards care home bills from the government.
 Another study has shown that these people face significantly greater financial pressure; those who pay the bill for their own care are charged approximately £12,000 a year more than a local council would pay for a similar place.
 According to Care Home Operators, they "have no choice other than to charge a higher rate for self-funders" as councils have been "squeezing the rates they pay".

 These figures present a worrying picture of the future of care in later life and Michelle Mitchell, director general of Age UK, has warned that "many older people will simply decide that they cannot afford care support and will struggle on alone with the possibility of a disastrous result".

-Considering these costly increases and a lack of financial aid from the state, more people are sure to avoid going into a care home and instead invest in mobility aids such as accessible baths and handrails at home as an affordable care option that allows older people to maintain their independence in their own property.
+Considering these costly increases and a lack of financial aid from the state, more people are sure to avoid going into a care home and instead invest in mobility aids such as accessible showers and baths and handrails at home as an affordable care option that allows older people to maintain their independence in their own property.
 The one-off cost of a mobility aid that lasts a number of years could present a better value-for-money investment than the rising fees of residential care for many people across the UK.

 Image Credit: BromfordGroup (flickr.com)

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.